startupheroes/startupheroes-checkstyle/RULES.md

 (null for object references, zero for numeric types and char and false for boolean.)
 22. PackageDeclaration: Ensures that a class has a package declaration, and (optionally) whether the package name matches the directory name for the source file.

+Custom checks:

+1. LoggerOrderCheck: Checks for LOGGER definitions should be at the top of the class.